HTTP PATCH Method in React JS

 How to Use HTTP PATCH Method in React JS

-In this article, we are going to learn about HTTP Patch Method in React JS.
-Making a request using Patch method is a common thing when working with APIs.
-Since we know to access API, we mostly use fetch() and axios().
+In this article, we are going to learn about the HTTP Patch Method in React JS.
+Making a request using the Patch method is a common thing when working with APIs.
+Since we know how to access API, we mostly use fetch() and axios().
 So we will make patch requests using these two methods.

 Sending HTTP requests with any verb is made simple by the Fetch API (built-in) and libraries such as Axios.
 The Fetch API is a built-in browser method for performing HTTP requests, whereas Axios is an external package we must install in our project before using.